top of page

 Personalized, Culturally Rooted Plans

-Detox, Residential, Outpatient Options
+Detox, Residential, and Outpatient Options

 Aftercare & Relapse Prevention

 Recovery doesn’t end when one leaves the center.
 Tigoni offers continued support to keep healing alive.
+Aftercare programs help individuals maintain their progress and prevent relapse, providing a safety net as they navigate the challenges of everyday life.

 How to Reach Tigoni